wisroot-com/xnew/docs/manual.md

 As shown below, `xnew` accepts some arguments.

 ```
-// parent:    xnode object or null
+// parent:    [a xnode object]
-// element:   an existing html element or attributes to create a html element
+// element:   [an existing html element] or [attributes to create a html element]
-// component: an component function or an inner text for a created html element
+// component: [an component function] or [an inner html for a created html element]
-// ...args:   arguments for the component function
+// ...args:   [arguments for the component function]

 xnew(parent, element, component, ...args);